The Importance of a Good Transition

 2) Promote relationship-building

 Just as colleagues need to build up dialogue and relationships, so too do children with both their peers and adults alike.
 Building a relationship with their new teacher(s) is crucial, not only practically but also in terms of building rapport and encouraging them to feel secure about the next stage in their education.
 However, children often cite worries about friendship as overriding other worries during transition, so it is also important to support friendship-making when children are moving schools or settings.
+Parents can also be forgotten when it comes to transition and building relationships with them is also key.

 3) Focus on children feeling safe and secure